integration-os/authkit-php/README.md

 echo json_encode($response);
 ```

-Of if you're using Laravel, you can define a route like below:
+Or if you're using Laravel, you can define a route like below:

 ```php
 <?php